Public Health Internships in Sri Lanka

 Interning in Public Health in Sri Lanka

-In Sri Lanka, we work alongside Moratuwa (MOH), a medical health organization that falls under the Preventive Health Sector of the Regional Director of Health Services (RDHS) in Colombo.
-MOH was established in the early 1950s and offers maternal and child health services, including a training centre for midwives.
+In Sri Lanka, we work alongside a government medical health organization that falls under the Preventive Health Sector of the Regional Director of Health Services (RDHS) in Colombo.
+The organization was established in the early 1950s and offers maternal and child health services, including a training centre for midwives.
 There are 5 full time doctors and 3 nursing sisters who cover work at 17 clinics.

 Your placement will involve the following activities:

 - Assisting doctors and staff at the centres and help mothers fill out their child’s health development record.

 - Collecting and entering data

 - Assisting public health midwives during field and house-to-house visits.

 - Assisting the public health inspector on government school visits during medical inspections.